sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ```
 # Combat - Stamina/Harm/Wounds - GM: moving the spotlight

-Here are rules that tell you when your character is able to endure
+Here are rules to determine when your character is able to endure
-exertion and injury to keep moving forward or tell you when your
+exertion and injury to keep moving forward or when they're completely
-character is completely spent and collapses in a heap.
+spent and collapsed in a heap.

 When a character is in a fight, they are running, dodging, striking, and
 being struck and assailed by their foe.
 All of this stuff is scary and
 exhausting.
-So a character will get weaker the longer they're in this
+So a character gets weaker the longer they're in this
 exchange, even if they're dodging every blow.

 This weakening is represented by cards from your Deckahedron being lost